 - Evidence Ethical Review of the Study and Protection of Human Rights - 2.
 Rigor in Sampling and Data Collection - 3.
 Data Analysis, Rigor in Data Analysis - 4.
 Reliability and Validity, Trustworthiness of Study - 5.
 Interpretation and Discussion of Findings (include implications for nursing practice)

-Total length of both critiques combined will be 1000 words.
+Total length of the critique is 1000 words.

 Grading Guide is located at the back of the course outline